Interstellar-code/taskheromd/README.md

 2. **Task Management**
    - Create new tasks using the task template in the `project templates/` folder
+   - Complete all required metadata fields, including the Task Type
-   - Save new tasks in the `project planning/todo/` folder with a filename format: `TASK-XXX-descriptive-name.md`
+   - Save new tasks in the `project planning/todo/` folder with the filename format: `TASK-XXX-[TYPE]-descriptive-name.md`
    - Update the `plan.md` file to include the new task in the TODO section
    - Use the PowerShell scripts to automatically update the plan.md file